Automated Evaluation can Distinguish the Good and Bad AI Responses to Patient Questions about Hospitalization: Results

 Figure \ref{fig:pyramid-mace-corr} demonstrates agreement between the two ranking schemes.
 Across the three dimensions, \textit{Pyramid}‑based and \textit{MACE}‑based system rankings were strongly concordant (Kendall's $\tau$ $0.69$–$0.96$, n=$28$, $p \leq 4.41 \times 10^{-7}$).
-For \textit{answers‑question}, correlations were particularly high between \textit{Pyramid} and \textit{MACE} using all three annotations ($\tau$=$0.94$), \textit{MACE using 2 annotations} ($0.91$), and \textit{MACE using 1 annotation} ($0.96$).
+For \textit{answers‑question}, correlations were particularly high between \textit{Pyramid} and \textit{MACE} using all three annotations ($\tau$=$0.94$), as well as when simulating smaller annotation budgets by subsampling to \textit{MACE using 2 annotations} ($0.91$) and \textit{MACE using 1 annotation} ($0.96$).
 The weakest, yet still significant, concordance occurred for \textit{uses‑knowledge} under \textit{MACE} ($\tau$=$0.69$).
 Scatterplots cluster along the $45^\circ$ line, indicating near‑monotonic alignment of ranks.
 Notably, \textit{MACE} with only one or two annotations closely tracked \textit{Pyramid}, suggesting that robust rank‑order recovery is possible under constrained annotation budgets.
+Differences in $\tau$ across the subsampled settings are small and can arise from subsampling variability; the main observation is that rank order remains strongly preserved.

 Figure \ref{fig:case-analysis} presents case‑level performance profiles across systems for all three evaluation dimensions.
 Easier cases (means above the third quartile) exhibited lower across‑system dispersion, whereas harder cases (means below the first quartile) showed higher dispersion.
 This inverse association between case difficulty and inter‑system variability implies that when questions are easier, models not only score higher but also agree more closely.
 Dimension‑specific ranges also differed (mid‑range mean for \textit{answers‑question}, higher for \textit{uses‑evidence}, lower for \textit{uses‑knowledge}), delineating distinct challenge profiles across dimensions.